Prince Harry And Meghan Markle Wedding Rumors: Royal Bad Boy Getting Cold Feet?

 Some of the guests attending the Jamaican wedding where Prince Harry and Meghan Markle were spotted have mentioned that they expected to see the couple packing on the PDA or at least looking like they were into each other while partying together at the wedding.
 Instead, there are reports that Prince Harry gave Meghan “the brush off.”

 Prince Harry looks like he is trying to stand away from Meghan Markle in pictures from the Jamaican wedding.
-While it was admitted that trying to read body language from still photos is hard, if not impossible, there weren’t any photos indicating love or intimacy between the two, and that has many royal watchers wondering if Meghan Markle really is the one or if Prince Harry has already gotten bored with his latest girlfriend and is ready to move on to someone else.
+While it was admitted that trying to read body language from still photos is hard, if not impossible, there weren’t any photos indicating love or intimacy between the two and that has many royal watchers wondering if Meghan Markle really is the one or of Prince Harry has already gotten bored with his latest girlfriend and is ready to move on to someone else.

 Meghan Markle Returns to Toronto After Spending Time with Prince Harry in Europe???? https://t.co/zrZLQszZVo